Accurate APR Calculator

 What is Annual Percentage Rate or APR?

-The Consumer Protection Financial Bureau paraphrases the Truth In Lending Act (TILA) of 1968, which says the "annual percentage rate is the cost of credit expressed as a yearly rate in a percentage."
+The Consumer Financial Protection Bureau paraphrases the Truth in Lending Act (TILA) of 1968, which says the “annual percentage rate is the cost of credit expressed as a yearly rate in a percentage.”

 What is the difference between an interest rate and the annual percentage rate?

-Again, I'll paraphrase from the CPFB:
+Again, I will paraphrase from the CFPB:

-A loan's interest rate is the cost you pay each year to borrow money expressed as a percentage.
+A loan’s interest rate is the cost you pay each year to borrow money, expressed as a percentage.
 The interest rate does not include fees charged for the loan.

 Why should a borrower compare APRs and not interest rates?

-The APR was created by the TILA to give borrowers a way to compare loans.
+The APR was created by the TILA to give borrowers a consistent way to compare loans.

-For example, you would have to know:
+For example, you would need to know:

 - each loan’s compounding frequency;

-- the days-per-year used for odd day interest calculations;
+- the days-per-year used for odd-day interest calculations;

 - the interest allocation method for short or long periods; and

-- the impact of fees
+- the impact of fees.

 Why?

-This is why the APR is a Very Important Number.
+This is why the APR is a very important number.

 What disclosures does the TILA require?